tensorflow/datasets/docs/api_docs/python/tfds/core/GeneratorBasedBuilder.md

 * <b>`config`</b>: <a href="../../tfds/core/BuilderConfig.md"><code>tfds.core.BuilderConfig</code></a> or `str` name, optional configuration
     for the dataset that affects the data generated on disk.
 Different `builder_config`s will have their own subdirectories and versions.
+* <b>`version`</b>: `str`.
+Optional version at which to load the dataset.
+An error is raised if specified version cannot be satisfied.
+Eg: '1.2.3', '1.2.*'.
+    Note that only the currently defined version can be loaded.